Black Bounces with multiple throats and anti-throats: New black-bounce spacetimes

 It is not possible to find the roots of $A'(r)$ analytically.
-In Fig. \ref{fig:AreaExtra2} we see the graphical representation of $A(r)$, $A'(r)$ and $A''(r)$.
+In Fig. \ref{fig:AreaExtra2} we see the graphical representation of $A(r)$.
 There are five extremum points, two maximums and three minimums.
 It means that there are two anti-throats and three throats.

-To verify the regularity, we analyze the Kretschmann scalar in Fig. \ref{fig:KreExtra2}.
-We see that there are no curvature singularities in the spacetime.
+To $r\rightarrow 0$ the Kretschmann scalar tends to a constant, and to $r\rightarrow\infty$ behaves as $r^{-6}$.
+It means that there are no curvature singularity.

-The energy conditions are shown in the Fig. \ref{fig:ECExtra2}.
-As $DEC_2$ presents negative values inside and outside the event horizon, the dominant energy condition is violated.
-The remaining conditions are satisfied outside the event horizon and violated within.
+The null energy condition is shown in the Fig. \ref{fig:ECExtra2}.
+This condition is satisfied outside the event horizon, and violated inside the event horizon.